hpc-carpentry/hpc-chapel/_episodes/14-parallel-case-study.md

 Final temperature at the desired position after 7750 iterations is: 24.9671 The greatest difference in temperatures between the last two iterations was: 0.00199985
 ~~~
-{:.output}
+{: .output}

-This parallel solution, using 4 parallel tasks, took around 17 seconds to finish.
-Compared with the ~20 seconds needed by the benchmark solution, seems not very impressive.
+This parallel solution, using 4 parallel tasks, took around 17 seconds to
+finish.
+Compared with the ~20 seconds needed by the benchmark solution, seems
+not very impressive.
 To understand the reason, let's analyse the code's flow.
-When the program starts, the main thread does all the declarations and initialisations, and then, it enters the main loop of the simulation (the **_while loop_**).
-Inside this loop, the parallel tasks are launched for the first time.
-When these tasks finish their computations, the main task resumes its execution, it updates `curdif`, and everything is repeated again.
-So, in essence, parallel tasks are launched and resumed 7750 times, which introduces a significant amount of overhead (the time the system needs to effectively start and destroy threads in the specific hardware, at each iteration of the while loop).
+When the program starts, the main thread does all the declarations and
+initialisations, and then, it enters the main loop of the simulation (the
+**_while loop_**).
+Inside this loop, the parallel tasks are launched for the
+first time.
+When these tasks finish their computations, the main task resumes
+its execution, it updates `curdif`, and everything is repeated again.
+So, in
+essence, parallel tasks are launched and resumed 7750 times, which introduces a
+significant amount of overhead (the time the system needs to effectively start
+and destroy threads in the specific hardware, at each iteration of the while
+loop).

-Clearly, a better approach would be to launch the parallel tasks just once, and have them executing all the simulations, before resuming the main task to print the final results.
+Clearly, a better approach would be to launch the parallel tasks just once, and
+have them executing all the simulations, before resuming the main task to print
+the final results.

 ~~~
 config const rowtasks = 2;